catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 It might seem obvious, but the best way to maintain a feeling of overview is to not have that many options in a form to begin with.

+"In any situation where completion is important (which is almost always), minimize the number of fields you use." [^3]

-If there are fields that are barely used or are left overs from abandoned or never finished concepts, they should either be brought to full functionality or removed.
-Moving such fields to an hidden advanced or optional section only moves the problem out of direct sight, but does not solve it.
+If there are fields that are barely used or are left over from abandoned or never finished concepts, they should either be brought to full functionality or be removed.
+Moving such fields to a hidden advanced or optional section only shifts the problem out of direct sight, but does not solve it.

-When following the approach that all properties and settings of an object are mapped almost completely to a form, administrators and managing users will be left with quite a few options.
+When following the approach that all properties and settings of an object are mapped almost completely to a form, managing users will be left with quite a few options.
 However, there might still be possibilities to remove fields:

 The business software ERPNext for example allows administrators to remove not mandatory field from forms permanently for the entire instance.
 This makes a lot of sense if an instance is not ever using certain functionalities as it reduces unnecessary weight of the interface for all users.